scala/docs.scala-lang/contribute/hacker-guide.md

   just that trait, but it might also be necessary to recompile its users.
 The `ant` tool is not smart enough to do that, which might lead to very strange errors.
 Full-rebuilds fix the problem.
 Fortunately that's rarely necessary, because full-rebuilds take a lot of time-- the same 8-30 minutes as mentioned above.
 * Even on solid state drives packaging Scala distribution (i.e. creating jars from class files) is a non-trivial task.
-To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts to launch Scala from `build/quick/classes`.
+To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts ([here](https://github.com/adriaanm/binfu/blob/master/scafu.sh) are some examples to get you strarted) to launch Scala from `build/quick/classes`.
 * Don't underestimate the power of `print`.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how things work.
 However later I found out that print-based debugging is often more effective than jumping around.
 While it might be obvious to some, I'd like to explicitly mention that it's also useful to print stack traces to understand the flow of execution.
+When working with `Trees`, you might want to use `showRaw` to get the `AST` representation.
+* You can publish your newly-built scala version locally to use it from sbt.
+Here's how:

+         $ ant publish-local-opt -Dmaven.version.suffix="-test"
+         $ sbt
+         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
+         > set resolvers += Resolver.mavenLocal
+         [info] Defining *:resolvers
+         [info] The new value will be used by *:externalResolvers [info] Reapplying settings...
+         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
+         > ++2.12.0-test
+         [info] Setting version to 2.12.0-test
+         [info] Set current project to test (in build file:/Users/georgii/workspace/test/)
+         > console
+         [info] Starting scala interpreter...
+         [info]
+         Welcome to Scala version 2.12.0-20140623-155543-8bdacad317 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_51).
+         Type in expressions to have them evaluated.
+         Type :help for more information.

+         scala>

+* Adding a macro to the `Predef` is a pretty involved task.
+For the reason of bootstrapping, you cannot just throw a macro into it.
+There is a more involved process here.
+You might want to follow the way `StringContext.f` itself is added.
+In short, you need to define your macro under `src/compiler/scala/tools/reflect/` and provide no implementation in `Predef` (`def fn = macro ???`).
+Now you want to set up the wiring.
+Add the name of your macro to `src/reflect/scala/reflect/internal/StdNames.scala`, add the needed links to it to `src/reflect/scala/reflect/internal/Definitions.scala`, and finally specify the bindings in `src/compiler/scala/tools/reflect/FastTrack.scala`.
+If that explanation does not sound very clear, [here's](https://github.com/folone/scala/commit/59536ea833ca16c985339727baed5d70e577b0fe) an example of adding a macro.

 ### Documentation